ga4gh/gks-common/schema/core-im/def/Method.rst

    *  - subtype
       - :ref:`Coding`
       - 0..1
-      - A specific type of method that a Method instance represents (e.g. 'Variant Interpretation Guideline', or 'Experimental Protocol')
+      - A specific type of method that a Method instance represents (e.g. 'Variant Interpretation Guideline', or 'Experimental Protocol').
    *  - license
       - string
       - 0..1
-      - A specific license that dictates legal permissions for how a method can be used (by whom, where, for what purposes, with what additional requirements, etc.)
+      - A specific license that dictates legal permissions for how a method can be used (by whom, where, for what purposes, with what additional requirements, etc.).